-ENTERPRISE EDITION This is an EJBCA Enterprise Edition (EE) feature.
+ENTERPRISE This is an EJBCA Enterprise feature.

 An EJBCA instance can be both target and initiator of remote operations from another EJBCA instance.
 Connections are made using dual authenticated HTTPS.
 This is similar to how you use a client certificate to authenticate to the Admin GUI and then manage an EJBCA instance, but in this case the configured administrator is another EJBCA instance.

-Normally the instance with higher security requirements (e.g. an EJBCA acting as CA) initiates connections to a system with lower security requirements (e.g. an EJBCA acting as VA or RA).
+Generally, the instance with higher security requirements (e.g. an EJBCA acting as CA) initiates connections to a system with lower security requirements (e.g. an EJBCA acting as VA or RA).

 In the Peer Systems overview you can:

 Modify global settings like enabling or disabling incoming connections.

 View a list of configured known EJBCA Peer Systems that this instance can connect to (Peer Connectors) and their current connection status.

 Connection pool status, connections in use / ready / max / queued